Anthony Hickey recalls memorable days working in the Leitrim Observer newspaper in Carrick-on-Shannon which celebrated its 125th anniversary in 2014.

 From our local correspondent

-Among the best know local correspondents were Cormac McGill (RIP) in Dromod; Joe Mooney (RIP) in Drumshanbo, an independent member of Leitrim County Council who was a lovely man.
-His views on the changing Ireland often provided us with some wonderful headlines.
+Among the best known local correspondents were Cormac McGill (RIP) in Dromod; Joe Mooney (RIP) in Drumshanbo, an independent member of Leitrim County Council who was a lovely man.
+His strong held personal views on the changing Ireland often provided us with some wonderful headlines.

 Another talented local reporter from those days was Sean Callaghan whose witty weekly jottings from Aughawillian continue to prove hugely popular with readers far beyond the boundaries of his Leitrim parish.